 Thermal radiation is the heat that radiates from a warm object.
 Radiant heat may be present if there are heat sources in an environment.

 Radiant temperature has a greater influence than air temperature on how we lose or gain heat to the environment.
-Our skin absorbs almost as much radiant energy as a matt black object, although this may be reduced by wearing reflective clothing.

 If water is heated and it evaporates to the surrounding environment, the resulting amount of water in the air will provide humidity.